-- to help licensed lawyers from other countries get to know American law and prepare to take a bar exam in a U.S. jurisdictoin. - to provide a focused curriculum for legal scholars who are interested in advancing their knowledge in a specific area of law in order to prepare for the S.J.D./ Ph.D. in law and an academic career.
+- to give currently practicing U.S. lawyers a place to hone their skills and deepen their knowledge base on a specific subject. - to help licensed lawyers from other countries get to know American law and prepare to take a bar exam in a U.S. jurisdiction. - to provide a focused curriculum for legal scholars who are interested in advancing their knowledge in a specific area of law in order to prepare for the S.J.D./ Ph.D. in law and an academic career.